dantrovato/Console-Finances/README.md

 Finally, on line 138, we log the results of the function.
 As an added bonus I add the results to the DOM by capturing the target p element and inserting the text which results from calling the `printResults()` function into it.
 I also wrapped the whole thing in an IIFE to make sure no local variable clashes with any hypothetical outside code.

+### Deployment

+The app is deployed at https://dantrovato.github.io/Console-Finances/

 <!-- Original ReadMe from the starter folder
 In this challenge, you'll be using the concepts you've learned to complete the required activity.
 This activity presents a real-world situation in which your newfound JavaScript skills will come in handy.
 You are tasked with creating code for analyzing the financial records of a company.
 You have been provided with a financial dataset in the `starter/index.js` file.